Green Hydrogen

 Iberdrola: a pioneer in the development of green hydrogen

-Green Hydrogen is a reality in Iberdrola since 2022.
-Iberdrola is leading the global development of green hydrogen with three plants in operation in Spain and a fourth one under construction in partnership with bp to be online in 2026.
-We are actively working on several projects – including e-methanol and green ammonia in locations such as Europe, Australia or Brazil.
-The goal is to respond to the electrification and decarbonisation needs of hard-to-abate sectors such as industry and heavy transport.
-Back in 2020, we created a dedicated green hydrogen business unit within the company, with the aim of becoming the world leader in this technology.
-Having established a solid foundation in real green hydrogen projects, we are now taking the next step to develop projects at scale.
+Green hydrogen has been a reality at Iberdrola since 2022.
+Iberdrola is involved in the global development of green hydrogen with three plants in operation in Spain and a fourth under construction in partnership with bp, which will come into operation in 2026.
+We are actively working on several projects – including e-methanol and green ammonia – in locations such as Europe, Australia and Brazil.
+The aim is to meet the electrification and decarbonisation needs of hard-to-abate sectors such as industry and heavy transport.
+In 2020, we created a business unit dedicated to green hydrogen within the company, with the aim of driving innovation in decarbonisation solutions for large consumers.

 Green hydrogen, key to our energy transition strategy